edespino/cloudberry-site/docs/sql-stmts/create-protocol.md

 **`readfunc= 'read_call_handler'`**

-The name of a previously registered function that Cloudberry Database calls to read data from an external data source.
+The name of a previously registered function that Apache Cloudberry calls to read data from an external data source.
 The command must specify either a read call handler or a write call handler.

 **`writefunc= 'write_call_handler'`**

-The name of a previously registered function that Cloudberry Database calls to write data to an external data source.
+The name of a previously registered function that Apache Cloudberry calls to write data to an external data source.
 The command must specify either a read call handler or a write call handler.

 **`validatorfunc='validate_handler'`**